ruslenghi/deep_fluids_pytorch/README.md

 ## Dataset

 In this repo a toy dataset called "super_reduced", which contains only 10 velocity fields, was loaded.
-Training the model for 240 epochs on this toy dataset using my Macbook Air 2021 takes around 3 minutes.
+Training the model for 240 epochs on this toy dataset using my Macbook Air 2021 takes around 3 minutes, and yields trustworthy reconstructions.

 The images and graphs shown in this README were however obtained by training the model on a dataset of 21000 velocity fields.